dobflob/interactive-form-v3/README.md

 Vanilla JavaScript (and love)!

 ## Getting Started
-Download the project files and open your local copy of index.html in Chrome or visit [Register for Full Stack Conference](https://dobflob.github.io/interactive-form-v3)
+Download the project files and open your local copy of index.html in Chrome or visit my github page [Register for Full Stack Conference](https://dobflob.github.io/interactive-form-v3)